SeldonIO/seldon-core/docs-gb/performance-tuning/pipelines/scalability-pipelines.md

 Pipeline gateway doesn’t load every pipeline on every replica but only on a subset of replicas.
 The same principle as for dataflow engine and model gateway applies for pipeline gateway (sharding through consistent hashing).

 ### 4.4.
-Loading/unloading of the models from Pipeline Gateway
+Loading/unloading of the pipelines from Pipeline Gateway

-- Loading/unloading of the pipeline from the pipeline gateway is performed when the model CR is loaded/unloaded.
+- Loading/unloading of the pipeline from the pipeline gateway is performed when the pipeline CR is loaded/unloaded.
 - The scheduler confirms whether the loading/unloading was performed successfully through the `PipelineGw` status under the CR.

 Analogous with the previous services, rebalancing happens in the background — you don’t need to intervene.